More new tramping gear for 2018...

 The Atmos 50 AG in use:

-I took the pack up to Carrington Hut at the head of the Waimakiriri river over the weekend and it performed very well.
+In 2018 I took the pack up to Carrington Hut at the head of the Waimakiriri river for an overnight trip and it performed very well.
 The weight, fit and comfort of the pack are awesome, and I managed to get all my gear into the bag with room to spare.

 If I use it for a multi-day tramp my tent will need to ride on the outside but I see no reason why this bag couldn't easily carry 3-7 days worth of gear.

-My Vaude Breta 50 is now being used by my daughter Georgia as we have started going on some tramping trips together.
-While not perfect for her, it will suffice until I can afford to buy her a pack specially tailored to her size and frame.
+My Vaude Breta 50 is now being used by folk who come tramping with me like my daughter Georgia or my partner Karen before she brought her own pack.
+While not perfect for other people it will suffice until they decide to buy a pack specially tailored to there size and frame.

-I used the Atmos on the Milford Track in 2018, it is just the right size for a 3-4 day Great Walk because you dont need to carry a tent or sleeping pad internally.
+I used the Atmos on the Milford Track in 2018, it is just the right size for a 3-4 day Great Walk because you don't need to carry a tent or sleeping pad internally.
+Since 2018 I have used it on the Routeburn, Kepler, Rakuira and Paparoa Great Walks.

 I will add some more photos as I use the Atmos over the next couple of years.